Glossary of Legal Terms

 The National Court Framework is a number of reforms to the Court's case management approach.

-A subject matter areas in which the Court’s work is organised and managed.
+Subject matter areas in which the Court's work is organised and managed.
 For a detailed list see the National Practice Areas page.

 Native Title determination

 A decision by an Australian court or other recognised body that native title does or does not exist.
 A determination is made either when parties have reached an agreement after mediation (consent determination) or following a trial process (litigated determination).